-that the relevant provisions of EU law will continue to have effect in domestic law and be supreme over Acts of the UK Parliament until IP completion day;

-- that the UK will remain bound to implement any new non-directly effective EU law (EU derived legislation) during the transition or implementation period and even although it may be scrutinised by the UK Parliament or by the Devolved Legislatures the UK will not necessarily have had any part to play in its making because it will no longer be a member of the EU; - that the WAB amends the EUWA so that the conversion of EU law into "retained EU law" ...will take place on 31 December 2020.
-Accordingly, the Bill extends the regulation amending powers contained in the EUWA to 2 years after the end of the implementation or transition period, that is until 31 December 2022 (clause 3 (EUWA new section 8(4)).
-We should comment that the use of regulation making power in the bill is widespread and for example in clause 40 enables Ministers to "make such provision as the Minister considers appropriate in consequence of this Act".
-Schedule 4 sets out the procedure for regulations under the Bill, so for example the powers under clause 39 are subject to annulment by either House of Parliament.
-There is scant provision for consultation on the terms of regulations in the bill. - The Statutory Instruments and Scottish Statutory Instruments which have been drafted to take effect on 31 October 2019 will also need to be extended to take account of EU law as it exists on 31 December 2020.
+- that the relevant provisions of EU law will continue to have effect in domestic law and be supreme over Acts of the UK Parliament until IP completion day; - that the UK will remain bound to implement any new non-directly effective EU law (EU derived legislation) during the transition or implementation period and even although it may be scrutinised by the UK Parliament (see clause 29) or by the Devolved Legislatures the UK will not necessarily have had any part to play in its making because it will no longer be a member of the EU; - that the WAB amends the EUWA so that the conversion of EU law into "retained EU law" will take place on 31 December 2020.
+Accordingly, the Bill extends the regulation amending powers contained in the

+EUWA to 2 years after the end of the implementation or transition period, that is until 31 December 2022 (clause 3 (EUWA new section 8(4)).
+We should comment that the use of regulation making power in the bill is widespread and for example in clause 3 enables a Minister to make regulations which modify "any provision made by or under an enactment" (see new section 8A (2)).
+A similar power is given devolved authorities in clause 4.
+The power to make regulations in devolved areas can also be exercised by UK Ministers either acting or jointly with Devolved Ministers or on their own.
+This follows the approach in the EUWA 2018.
+Clause 41 enables Ministers to "make such provision as the Minister considers appropriate in consequence of this Act".
+There is a debate to be had as to whether it is correct that this ministerial power should be exercised when it is "appropriate" as opposed to when it is "necessary".

+The Statutory Instruments and Scottish Statutory Instruments which have been drafted to take effect on 31 October 2019 will also need to be extended to take account of EU law as it exists on 31 December 2020.